Satisfactory Academic Progress

 If the student regains eligibility, he will be eligible for aid in the following term.

-If a student’s appeal is granted but the student does not enroll during the same financial aid year or prescribed time period(s) communicated to him via the Luther Rice office that granted the appeal, the student may be required to submit a new appeal.*
+If a student’s appeal is granted but the student does not enroll during the same financial aid year or prescribed time period(s) communicated to him via the Luther Rice office that granted the appeal, the student must submit a new appeal.

-If a student has a prior year balance due on his student account, the balance must be less than or equal to $200 before an appeal will be evaluated.
+If a student has a prior year balance due on his student account, the balance must be paid in full before an appeal will be evaluated.

 Communication of Failure to Make SAP

 If a student pre-registers for courses using Federal Aid or scholarship funds, the Financial Aid Office or Student Accounts Office will measure the student’s SAP.
-If he failed to make SAP, the respective office will send an email to the student issuing a Financial Aid Warning (if he has made SAP in the previous term or the term in consideration was his first term at Luther Rice) for his next term.
-If he pre-registers for classes after the Warning term and has still failed to make SAP, the respective office will submit an email describing how he may regain eligibility either academically or through a successful appeal.
+If he failed to make SAP, the respective office will send an email to the student issuing a Financial Aid Warning or denial of aid.
+The denial email contains information on how the student may regain eligibility.